coredns/coredns.io/content/plugins/forward.md

   * `<duration>` - use a different duration for health checking, the default duration is 0.5s.
   * `no_rec` - optional argument that sets the RecursionDesired-flag of the dns-query used in health checking to `false`.
     The flag is default `true`.
+  * `domain DOMAIN` - optional arguments that sets the domain of the dns-query used in health checking.
+    If not configured, the requested domain name is `.`. `DOMAIN` is used to configure the domain name.
 * `max_concurrent` **MAX** will limit the number of concurrent queries to **MAX**.
 Any new query that would raise the number of concurrent queries above the **MAX** will result in a REFUSED response.
 This response does not count as a health failure.
 When choosing a value for **MAX**, pick a number